 We have a substantial amount of debt.
-As of June 30, 2004, we had approximately \$1.3 billion of debt outstanding.
-Of that outstanding debt, approximately \$253 million was secured by 12 of our properties and approximately \$159 million represented capital lease obligations on 11 of our properties.
-All of our secured debt and senior notes and virtually all of our capital lease obligations are fixed rate debt.
+As of December 31, 2004, we had approximately \$1.3 billion of debt outstanding.
+Of that outstanding debt, approximately \$252 million was secured by 12 of our properties and approximately \$159 million represented capital lease obligations on 11 of our properties.
+In addition, we own a 30% interest in a joint venture that had \$47.2 million of debt secured by four properties as of December 3, 2004.
+All of our property secured debt (including the property secured debt of the joint venture), our capital lease obligations and approximately \$729 million of our remaining debt is fixed rate debt.
 Our organizational documents do not limit the level or amount of debt that we may incur.
 We do not have a policy limiting the ratio of our debt to total capitalization or assets.
 The amount of our debt outstanding from time to time could have important consequences to our shareholders.
 For example, it could:

-- require us to dedicate a substantial portion of our cash flow from operations to payments on our debt, thereby reducing funds available for operations, property acquisitions, redevelopments and other appropriate business opportunities that may arise in the future; - limit our ability to make distributions on our outstanding common shares and preferred shares; - make it difficult to satisfy our debt service requirements; - require us to dedicate increased amounts of our cash flow from operations to payments on our variable rate, unhedged debt if interest rates rise; - · limit our flexibility in planning for, or reacting to, changes in our business and the factors that affect the profitability of our business;

-- limit our ability to obtain any additional debt or equity financing we may need in the future for working capital, debt refinancing, capital expenditures, acquisitions, redevelopment or other general corporate purposes or to obtain such financing on favorable terms; and - limit our flexibility in conducting our business, which may place us at a disadvantage compared to competitors with less debt or debt with less restrictive terms.
+- require us to dedicate a substantial portion of our cash flow from operations to payments on our debt, thereby reducing funds available for operations, property acquisitions, redevelopments and other appropriate business opportunities that may arise in the future; - limit our ability to make distributions on our outstanding common shares and preferred shares; - make it difficult to satisfy our debt service requirements; - · require us to dedicate increased amounts of our cash flow from operations to payments on our variable rate, unhedged debt if interest rates rise; - limit our flexibility in planning for, or reacting to, changes in our business and the factors that affect the profitability of our business; - limit our ability to obtain any additional debt or equity financing we may need in the future for working capital, debt refinancing, capital expenditures, acquisitions, redevelopment or other general corporate purposes or to obtain such financing on favorable terms; and - limit our flexibility in conducting our business, which may place us at a disadvantage compared to competitors with less debt or debt with less restrictive terms.